 The dual therapy was generally well tolerated, with cholecystitis, pneumonitis and thyroid dysfunction as the most common side effects.
 Few patients had to leave the trial due to those or any additional complications.

-Now that breast cancer has entered the immunotherapy era, I am excited to help more patients with previously limited options.
-Patients with advanced stage disease who test positive for a BRCA1 or BRCA2 mutation also can receive PARP inhibitors, another relatively new treatment.
+Now that breast cancer has entered the immunotherapy era, breast cancer specialists are excited to help more patients with previously limited options.
+Patients with an advanced-stage of the disease who test positive for a BRCA1 or BRCA2 mutation also can receive PARP inhibitors, another relatively new treatment.

 Future research is focused on finding biomarkers beyond PD-L1 to target, experimenting with different immunotherapy and chemotherapy partners, and studying the efficacy of immunotherapy in high-risk early TNBC.